dylanhernandez1/Whats_In_The_Fridge/README.md

 4. Retrieve latest from main `git pull origin main` OR `git merge origin` OR `git fetch`
 5. Modify code and files
 6. After finishing run `npm run format` AND `npm run lint`
+7. Add the files `git add .` or `git add --all`
-7. Commit your branch `git commit -m "Message"`
+9. Commit your branch `git commit -m "Message"`
-8. Push your branch `git push`
+10. Push your branch `git push`
-9. Route back to main `git checkout main`
+11. Route back to main `git checkout main`
-10. Retrieve latest from main again (in case you don't have the lastest version) `git pull origin main`
+12. Retrieve latest from main again (in case you don't have the lastest version) `git pull origin main`
-11. If there is modifications, fix and then merge `git merge TESTBRANCH`
+13. If there is modifications, fix and then merge `git merge TESTBRANCH`
-12. Push all changes to repo `git push origin main`
+14. Push all changes to repo `git push origin main`

 ## SPRINT 1 HELPER